hanjie-chen/Test-Website/Readme.md

 # future consider

-2/ connect to sqlite database to show the data in the sqlite 3/ consider intergate the logs in platform
+2/ connect to sqlite database to show the data in the sqlite 3/ consider intergate all the logs in a platform
 4/ consider choose a productive WSGI server instead of flask default development server

 ## optimization